Althierfson/astronomy_picture/README.md

 - lib: main directory;
   - core: directory with genral features
-  - features: directory with all project features, all with:
   - data: infrastructure layer, with all repositories classes and API service;
   - domain: domínio layer, with all entities, business rules, and repositories interface;
   - presentation: application layer, with all presentations classes, views and blocs;

 ## Tests
 The project follows a TDD approach, with unit tests in all layers.
 Tests can be found in the test directory.